Travel guide

 Full week Intensive Maps + photos 3-5 GB

 If you usually upload a lot of videos or stream, round up.
-We have a dedicated guide on how much data you need for traveling with a breakdown by app.
+We have a dedicated guide on how to save data with an eSIM on a trip with specific tricks to extend your GB.

 Connection by areas: Centro, Polanco, and Roma-Condesa

 Coverage is good throughout the city, but each area has its own reality.
-In the Historic Center and Zócalo, the signal is strong outdoors and a bit weaker inside colonial buildings with thick walls.
+In the Historic Center and the Zócalo, the signal is strong outdoors and somewhat weaker inside colonial buildings with thick walls.

 Polanco and Reforma have the best 5G coverage in the city, ideal if you're traveling for work or want to upload content quickly.
-Roma and Condesa, the trendy neighborhoods for cafes and nightlife, have plenty of street and terrace signal.
-In Coyoacán and Xochimilco, further south, the network remains solid outdoors; on the Xochimilco trajineras, you'll have data for almost the entire journey.
-If your plan includes an excursion to the pyramids of Teotihuacán, expect stretches of road where only Telcel provides a stable signal, so an eSIM supported by that network makes a difference there.
-To avoid overspending between strolls, these tricks for saving data abroad will help.
+Roma and Condesa, the trendy neighborhoods for cafes and nightlife, have plenty of signal on the street and terraces.
+In Coyoacán and Xochimilco, further south, the network is still solid outdoors; on the trajineras (traditional boats) of Xochimilco, you'll have data almost the entire ride.
+If your plan includes an excursion to the pyramids of Teotihuacán, expect sections of the road where only Telcel provides a stable signal, so there, an eSIM supported by that network makes a difference.
+If you're also concerned about privacy when connecting in cafes with open WiFi in Roma-Condesa, take a look at eSIM and VPN for travel.

-Installation takes less than a minute and can be done from home, using your WiFi.
-You buy the plan, receive a QR or activation link, add it in your phone settings, and leave it ready to connect when you arrive in Mexico.
+Installation takes less than a minute and can be done from home, with your WiFi.
+You buy the plan, receive a QR or activation link, add it in your phone settings, and leave it ready to connect upon arrival in Mexico.

-The process is identical for iPhone and Android: you go to Settings, look for the option to add an eSIM or data plan, scan the QR, and choose when to activate it.
-Our advice is to install it in Spain and activate the data only when you land in CDMX, so you take advantage of the validity days from the very first moment.
-You have the complete details in how to install an eSIM and, for startup, in how to activate your eSIM.
+The process is identical on iPhone and Android: you go to Settings, look for the option to add an eSIM or data plan, scan the QR, and choose when to activate it.
+Our advice is to install it in Spain and activate data only when you land in CDMX, so you take advantage of the validity days from the first moment.
+You have the complete details, with step-by-step screenshots, in how to install an eSIM.
 For any questions, our Spanish-speaking support is available 24/7.

 Frequently asked questions